jorgef/fsharpreactivepatterns/docs/content/index.md

 let actorRef = spawn system "myActor" (actorOf (fun msg -> (* Handle message here *) () ))
 ```

 Although this is very impressive, the truth is that sometimes you will need more control over the way the actor is created and how it interacts with Akka.NET.
-So, to keep the code examples consistent, I chose to use a more advanced technique, the "actor" computation expression:
+So, to keep the code examples consistent, I chose to use a more advanced technique, the "actor" <a href="https://msdn.microsoft.com/en-us/library/dd233182.aspx" target="_blank">computation expression</a>:

 ```fsharp
 let myActor (mailbox: Actor<_>) =